jbush001/NyuziToolchain/docs/CodingStandards.rst

 * Lambdas: N2927_

   * But *not* ``std::function``, until Clang implements `MSVC-compatible RTTI`_.
+    In many cases, you may be able to use ``llvm::function_ref`` instead, and it is a superior choice in those cases.
+  * And *not* lambdas with default arguments.

 * ``decltype``: N2343_
 * Nested closing right angle brackets: N1757_